BnuuySolutions/OVRSDK-Headers/README.md

-# OculusSDK
+# OculusSDK Headers
-Reverse-engineered OVRService "SDK", used for building on top of pre-compiled Oculus software.
+Reverse-engineered OVRService "SDK" headers, used for building on top of pre-compiled Oculus software.